PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 17:47:05
+Last updated: 2024-04-05 17:47:38
-Random Quote: Ted: "What could she possibly have to say me, that she couldn't write in an email?"Robin: "I've cut out all my fingers?" - Robin Scherbatsky
+Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.